Progesterone & Oestrogen Imbalance: The Hormonal Depression Trap in Midlife Women

 Whether different antidepressant classes work better with hormone support

-Many women find that once their hormones are optimized, they need less SSRI or none.
+Many women find that once their hormones are optimised, they need less SSRI or none.
 But this must be done carefully with professional guidance.

 If this resonates, and you suspect there's more going on beneath the surface, you're probably right.
 Discover how we work with women who are ready to go beyond symptom management and address what's really driving their depression.